First-order convergence for $321$-avoiding permutations: -avoiding permutations

+See \cite{St15} for a comprehensive survey of Catalan numbers and the many combinatorial structures they enumerate.

+We focus on $321$-avoiding permutations, i.e., permutations $\pi$ of length $n$ such that no three entries, not necessarily adjacent, are in decreasing order: there are no indices $i_1<i_2<i_3$ with $\pi_{i_1}>\pi_{i_2}>\pi_{i_3}.$ Let

-In \cite{ABFN22}, a logical limit law is shown for $231$-avoiding permutations by using their recursive structure and it is pointed out that neither their method nor a Markov chain approach applies to $321$-avoiding permutations.
-Although they are of the same size, see Chapter 4 of \cite{K11} for 11 different bijections between those two classes, they are structurally different such as in terms of the cardinality and the generating function of their subclasses \cite{V15}, the distribution of the numbers of fixed points \cite{E04,MP14,HRS17b}, their scaling limits \cite{HRS17} etc. See Figure \ref{slant}.
-Note that any other pattern of length $3$ is isomorphic to one of the two.
+In \cite{ABFN22}, a first-order limit law is established for $231$-avoiding permutations using their recursive structure.
+However, the same approach, including Markov chain methods, does not apply to $321$-avoiding permutations.
+Although $321$- and $231$-avoiding permutations are equinumerous, see Chapter 4 of \cite{K11} for various bijections, they are structurally different in terms of the generating functions of their subclasses \cite{V15}, the distribution of fixed points \cite{E04,MP14,HRS17b}, and their scaling limits \cite{HRS17}.
+Any other length-3 pattern is equivalent to one of these two up to symmetry.

-To address the limit law, we first define a growth process, more specifically an insertion process, to generate permutations from $\tn{AV}(321)$ of any length.